Artifacts of Destruction

 “What else uses the energy?”

-“The spinning sword connects with the artifact in a way that we don’t understand.”
+“The spinning sword connects with the artifact in a different way that we don’t understand, and draws energy from the artifact, without limit.”

-“Who made it? asks Shazira.
+“Who made the sword? asks Shazira.

-“How would someone there know how to use the artifact?”
-I ask.
+“How would anyone there know how to use the artifact?”
+I ask, “unless the towers are home to the one who damaged the original artifact.”

 Mayla is silent.